Facilities

 Principal Investigators

-Research at low temperatures
+Research at Low Temperatures

 Many experiments are done at low temperatures and require liquid helium cooling, which is an increasingly rare and expensive commodity.
-To reduce the cost of low-temperature experiments, our researchers have access to a central helium recovery and liquefaction facility capable of producing 60 liters of liquid helium per day.
+To reduce the cost of low-temperature experiments, researchers have access to a central helium recovery and liquefaction facility capable of producing 60 liters of liquid helium per day.
 The system is equipped with a 500-liter storage dewar.

 Neutron Scattering